coveron/coveron.github.io/_docs/cid_format.md

 ## Introduction

-The Codeconut Instrumentation Data Format provides the information necessary to link the runtime output to the according source code file.
+The Coveron Instrumentation Data Format provides the information necessary to link the runtime output to the according source code file.

 The file consists of a header and a gzip-compressed JSON object, whose structure and content details are explained in a later section.

-The link between source code and runtime metrics is established by providing a dictionary that links every unique marker's ID integrated into the final source code with 1 or more elements (statements, decisions and conditions) in the uninstrumented source code and specifies the type of the marker (more info found in the documentation for the [Codeconut Runtime Information specification]({{site.baseurl}}{% link _docs/cri_format.md %})).
+The link between source code and runtime metrics is established by providing a dictionary that links every unique marker's ID integrated into the final source code with 1 or more elements (statements, decisions and conditions) in the uninstrumented source code and specifies the type of the marker (more info found in the documentation for the [Coveron Runtime Information specification]({{site.baseurl}}{% link _docs/cri_format.md %})).

 The file is encoded in UTF-8.